bufbuild/buf-gradle-plugin/README.md

 ### Prerequisites

-The plugin delegates calls to the latest Buf Docker image.
+The plugin delegates calls to a Buf Docker image.
 It requires Docker to be installed wherever it is run.